AdeAdex/School_Management_System/README.md

 For data storage, I will be using MongoDB, a NoSQL database, to efficiently store and manage the application's data.

-Once completed, the school portal web application will have the following functionalities:
+Once completed, the school management system web application will have the following functionalities:

 User Authentication: Users will be able to sign up and log in securely to access personalized features and data.